 - View The Forest & Forge Hero Knife Set at Buy Me Once (opens in new tab)

 What do you need to consider when buying a wedding gift?

-First, it's important to take into account what you know the couple like in general, and their taste when it comes to their home, or thing they’d normally buy.
+- The personal taste of the couple - it's important to take into account what you know the couple like in general, and their taste when it comes to their home and personal style.
 If they generally favour more practical, stylish items, perhaps shy away from buying anything that might potentially clash with their home decor.
 Or, if you know they love travel, or food, buying them a gift that aligns with those passions could be a brilliant option—and the above list of gifts are things they'd likely never buy themselves!

 We spoke to wedding and British etiquette expert Jo Bryant (jobryant.com (opens in new tab)), who explained that sometimes, it can actually be helpful to buy the couple an upgrade to products—such as a kettle or coffee machine—that they may have bought on a budget many years ago!

 She explained, "Sometimes a wedding if a chance for a couple to have a bit of an upgrade with their things, so buying them a very nice toaster, for example, could actually be a brilliant idea, even if they already have one."

 Jo also answered some of the most common wedding gift idea questions for us, too hopefully soothing any of the wedding gift anxiety you may be feeling and will make it easier to know what to select from our best wedding gifts ideas edit...